Some Georgia farmers fume over new Vidalia onion shipping rules

 This year, after some onions were shipped during the first week of April, the quality was so bad that one northern grocery store chain told a Georgia grower not to bother sending anymore, Black said.

-Bob Stafford, director of the Vidalia Onion Business Council, another growers' organisation, said some farmers requested assistance from the state in improving onion quality and helped craft the new shipping date rule.
+Bob Stafford, director of the Vidalia Onion Business Council, another growers' organization, said some farmers requested assistance from the state in improving onion quality and helped craft the new shipping date rule.

 "The majority of the farmers are in favor of this," Stafford said.